 TMJ and TMD

-Your temporomandibular joints or TMJ connect your lower jawbone to your skull.
-These joints help make sure that you are able to speak, chew, swallow and yawn comfortably.
-Therefore, it can significantly affect the quality of your life if you start feeling pain in and around these joints.
+Your temporomandibular joints, or TMJ, connect your lower jawbone to your skull.
+These joints help make sure that you are able to speak, chew, swallow, and yawn comfortably.
+Therefore, it can significantly affect the quality of your life if you start feeling jaw tension and pain in and around these joints.

 Persistent pains in and around your TMJ are usually due to Temporomandibular Disorder or TMD.
-The most common symptoms of this disorder, apart from aches around the TMJ, are:
+The most common TMJ symptoms include:

 • Pain, ringing, or stuffiness in the ears and, at times, even hearing loss